Dimitri-Basseguy/Shadowrun-4-wiki/README.md

 # Shadowrun-4-wiki
- Try to wiki the shadowrun 4 editions
+ A small wiki for my group players in the shadowrun RPG